membiru/demo-kp/README.md

 Website untuk demo KP (Pembuatan Klasifikasi Menggunakan Data LAPOR!) di KOMINFO BANJARBARU

 ## Information
-This web is defined by two page.
-That code is included in:
+The website is defined by two page and the code included in:
 - index.php
 - result.php